mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 You should be a proper Svelte animation wizard by now! 🧙

-I hope you take what you learned and delight your users but remember that with great power comes great responsibility and you should consider accessibility from the start and the best animations are subtle and used to frame the piece.
+I hope you take what you learned and delight your users but remember that with great power comes great responsibility.

+Consider accessibility from the start and remember animations done right are subtle but impactful.

 Thank you for reading! 🏄️